-The CS5302 can be configured to adjust the output voltage based on the output current of the converter.
-(Refer to the application diagram on page 2.)
+The CS5303 can be configured to adjust the output voltage based on the output current of the converter.
+The adaptive positioning circuit is designed to select the DAC setting as the maximum output voltage.
+(Refer to Application Diagram on page 2.)

-To set the no-load positioning, a resistor is placed between the output voltage and V{FB} pin.
-The V{FB} bias current will develop a voltage across the resistor to increase the output voltage.
-The V{FB} bias current is dependent on the value of R{OSC} .
-See Figure 4.
+To set the no-load positioning a resistor (R9) is placed between the output voltage and V{FB} pin.
+The V{FB} bias current will develop a voltage across the resistor to decrease the output voltage.
+The V{FB} bias current is dependent on the value of ROSC.
+See Figure 4 on the datasheet.

-During no load conditions the V{DRP} pin is at the same voltage as the V{FB} pin, so none of the V{FB} bias current flows through the V{DRP} resistor.
-When output current increases the V{DRP} pin increases proportionally and the V{DRP} pin current offsets the V{FB} bias current and causes the output voltage to decrease.
+During no load conditions the V{DRP} pin is at the same voltage as the V{FB} pin, so none of the V{FB} bias current flows through the V{DRP} resistor (R8).
+When output current increases the V{DRP} pin increases proportionally and the V{DRP} pin current offsets the V{FB} bias current and causes the output voltage to further decrease.